 - Demonstrates your understanding of the steps in the Safety Risk Management process;

 - Shows the quality of your risk analysis activities;

 - Validates your ability to document activities; and

 - Bridges the gap between Safety Risk Management and Safety Assurance.

-You might sometimes see management of change (MOC) listed under the Safety Assurance or Safety Promotion pillars, which can be true depending on the activity.
+You might sometimes see management of change (MOC) listed under the Safety Assurance or Safety Risk Management pillars, which can be true depending on the activity.
 In fact, we even have it listed in places as being a part of SA.

 Regardless, the fact is that change management has increasingly been used and inspected by oversight agencies as a process that very closely resembles the SRM process.

 - Identify hazards;